 The phrase Member State simply refers to a particular country/state which is a member of the EU.
 The word home is used in distinction to host in describing the country and corresponding regulatory body that govern the disclosure obligations for a given security.
 Any TDA related disclosure will be made to the relevant competent authority (RCA) of the particular Member State.
 This is captured in Rapptr using the property HomeMemberState.

 One of the benefits of Rapptr is that we take advantage of publicly available regulatory data to populate the HomeMemberState property.
 ESMA is the EU authority who maintains the Financial Instruments Reference Data System (FIRDS) which contains a listing of RCAs for securities traded in the EU.
 We scrape this data continuously (on a weekly basis) and utilise it in our rules.

 Keep in mind, that although Rapptr will automatically populate this field, you are always able to declare a value for this property in your file if you have reason to be certain about the HomeMemberState for a particular security.
 Please also let our support team know if your information differs from the ESMA List or the other logic outlined here.

 There is a multi-step selection hierarchy to how Rapptr populates HomeMemberState.

-- If the security's ISIN (or underlying ISIN for derivatives) matches an ISIN in the FIRDS database and FIRDS indicates that it is traded on an EU Regulated Market (this is determined by checking the MIC), we use the country of the RCA from this list.
+- If the security's ISIN (or underlying ISIN for derivatives) matches an ISIN in the FIRDS database and FIRDS indicates that it is traded on an EU Regulated Market (this is determined by checking the MICs against the those identified as "RM" on ESMA's list of EU markets and entities), we use the country of the RCA from this list.
 Note that for DRs, we check the ISIN of the DR and its underlier.